-Seattle University graduate King Lysen has worked as a teacher, a
+Seattle University graduate King Lysen has worked as a teacher, a fisherman and in real estate.
+He resides in Burien with his wife Toni and their five children.

 Jesse CHIANG Independent Candidate

 Jesse Chiang, a Washington state resident over thirty years, with a M.A. and Ph.D. in political science from the University of Washington, has taught for over twenty years.
 He held membership in the National Political Science Honorary and is a founder of the Union of Concerned Educators.